kennethmiranda/linux-sysadmin-lab/README.md

 Download Ubuntu 26.04 LTS Server ISO from [ubuntu.com](https://ubuntu.com/download/server).

 > **Version note:** Ubuntu 26.04 LTS works identically to 24.04 for all lab
 > commands.
-Use Server ISO not Desktop — Server has lower memory overhead and
+Use Server ISO not Desktop.
+Server has lower memory overhead and
 > is more representative of enterprise Linux deployments.

 After installation: